SK1Y101/sk1y101.github.io/_projects/GravProject.md

 #### Graphical Output

+{% capture SummaryResultsGraph %}{% increment figure_num %}{% endcapture %}

 While the search is technically complete, as the table of results contains any information needed, it does not necessarily aid an understanding of the distribution of events.
-To that end, every template peak would then be plotted on a graph, with colour representing detector, and shape showing glitch or merger, as shown in the results figure \ref{fig:SummaryResultsGraph}.
+To that end, every template peak would then be plotted on a graph, with colour representing detector, and shape showing glitch or merger, as shown in the results figure [ {{ SummaryResultsGraph }} ].

 This graph would thus make coincident template defections obvious, and would also show the approximate glitch frequency in an easy to understand format.